Harshit-techno/website-8/README.md

   * Add payment form
   * Fix link to Wired article
 * **Milestones** for "releases" or overall steps, i.e.:
-  * Single-page site
+  * Only single-page site
   * User Documentation
   * Journal
 * **Reviews** Do all work in branches, then submit pull requests for review when ready
   * No dummy content in master, ever.
-  * Small diff is best diff.
+  * Small diff is the best diff.
   * The reviewer is the gatekeeper.
 Be kind of a dick.